jonathanmc/multipar_scripts/README.md

 3. You can put this batch file in your SENDTO directory, and invoke it with mouse right-click
 4. Rename this file .bat before you do

 If you make this better, please fork and I'll re-integrate.
-GPL v3 so free but not for commercial stuff.
+GPL v3 so you must propagate source and if you modify or make anything using this, it has to be GPL v3 as well.